-Withdrawn (W): Grades of W are applied for a course or clerkship and remain on the student's record.
-The Withdrawn (W) will be issued if the student will not be completing the course/clerkship requirements and had not completed enough work to determine performance at the time of the leave.
+- b) Withdrawn (W): will be issued if the student will not be completing the course/clerkship requirements and had not completed enough work to determine performance at the time of the leave.
 The W grade remains permanently on the transcript.

-3. No "credit" will be given for completion of a partial term's work.
-A student who leaves in the middle of a term without completing all course/clerkship requirements will receive a Withdrawn (W).
-The W grade will remain permanently on the transcript.
 The student will be required to repeat and complete the course starting at the beginning of the course when the student returns from leave.
-The course will be listed a second time on the transcript with the final grade the student earns in that course in the academic year that it is taken.
+The course will be listed a second time on the transcript with the final grade the student earns in that course in the academic year that it is taken. - 2.
+If the student is assigned a UR grade for a course/clerkship and then begins a Leave of Absence (or Independent Study) later in the same semester, the student must complete remediation of the course/clerkship before returning to the curriculum.
+Any exceptions must be approved by the Academic Standing Committee.